Director Umesh Bist gives a film that is so simplistic yet impressively beautiful in its approach

 Arijit Singh has turned composer with this film.
 And what incredible music he has composed!
 Although the songs may not seem memorable at first, they grow on you slowly.
 For the film, they are a perfect match.
 The tunes are wonderful.
 Also, the score is very thoughtful.
 Minimalistic in approach letting the sound design take over.
 But some tunes as the score definitely do magic.

 Cinematography by Rafey Mahmood is extremely appealing.
 The frames, shots and angles are just magnificent.
 Right from the opening credits till the last scene, the spaces and locations are all so nicely crafted that you get to see something new in every shot.
 Production design by Mayur Sharma deserves special mention.
-The usage of particular colours and shades gives the film symbolic meaning and makes even the dull spaces stand out.
+The usage of particular colors and shades gives the film symbolic meaning and makes even the dull spaces stand out.

 Editing by Prerna Saigal is primarily why this film is what it is.
 How she has used L and J Cuts for specific purposes to create an effect is noteworthy.
-How cross cutting establishes a deeper meaning than what meets the eye is why the film has achieved a certain flavour.
+How cross cutting establishes a deeper meaning than what meets the eye is why the film has achieved a certain flavor.
 It looks a very straight forward and simple film.
 But the editing must have been difficult with so many tracks and characters with so much to show.

 It’s a very good watch, especially for those who like good cinema.
 No preaching.
 Simple, sweet.
 Effective.
 This is a must watch for all those who want to LIVE.